-- 1. Turn off any connected electric devices. - 2.
+- 1. Turn off any connected electric devices and stop the generator. - 2.
 Reduce the total wattage of connected electric devices within the rated output. - 3.
 Check for blockages in the cool air intake (louver) and around the control unit.
 If any blockages are found remove. - 4.
-After checking, press the reset button manually on the panel.
+After checking, restart the generator.